 9. You learn to live with less.

 I am talking about what you bring on your trips and your budget.
 Once you opt to pack light your life on the road becomes easier.
-It lets you move freely at airports, on public transport, in crowds and on rough and hilly terrain.
-Don’t be tempted to get a case that’s slightly too big because you will fill that space with unnecessary items – it’s why I always travel with my backback.
+It lets you move freely at airports, on public transport, in crowds, and on rough and hilly terrain.
+Don’t be tempted to get a case that’s slightly too big because you will fill that space with unnecessary items – it’s why I always travel with my backpack.
 It will force you to narrow your items down to the essentials.
 You’ll be a happier traveler than those who saddle themselves with their entire wardrobe.

 You’ve worked hard, saved every cent you could and now you’re all set to explore the world.
-The “anything goes” spirit that is so intoxicating during a trip can turn a little… toxic afterwards (when you see your credit card bills) this is why you need to set a budget.
-Carry a notepad or install an app that will help you track of your expences.
+The “anything goes” spirit that is so intoxicating during a trip can turn a little… toxic afterward (when you see your credit card bills) this is why you need to set a budget.
+Carry a notepad or install an app that will help you track your expenses.
 It will be almost impossible to stick with your budget when you don’t write it down.
-When going to your destination, why not try to catch the public transportation?
-Not only are they really cheap compared to taxis or tourist buses, but they can be very entertaining.
+When going to your destination, why not try to catch public transportation?
+Not only are they cheap compared to taxis or tourist buses, but they can be very entertaining.
 And for the food?
 Skip the touristy restaurants and follow the locals to places where you can find authentic local cuisine at a great value.
 It’s fun to try new things and you’ll have a good travel story to share when you get home.

 10. Your experience will be more meaningful.